How Much Are Online MBA Programs? A Guide to the Cost of Business School

 North Carolina State University, Poole College of Management

-The online MBA at NC State is close to average as well.
-Current fees are $1,153.88 per credit hour.
-This program is highly regarded and ranked 12th best online MBA program by The Princeton Review.
+The online MBA at NC State is above the average as well.
+Current in-state tuition is $57,298 for this 40-credit program.
+This comes up to $1,432 per credit, making it the third most expensive in our sample.
+This program is highly regarded and ranked the 15th best online MBA program by The Princeton Review (2023).
 Students are afforded a lot of flexibility in this program, and they can complete their studies in as little as 21 months or in as long as six years.

 Professors offer virtual office hours in order to provide online students with opportunities to interact one on one with them.
 Most courses require students to collaborate through virtual teams to complete projects.
-There are intensive career coaching opportunities as well as webinars and learning labs to help students launch themselves successfully into the workplace.
-Two on-campus residency experiences provide students with valuable face-to-face networking with peers and faculty.
+There are intensive career coaching opportunities, webinars, and learning labs to help students successfully launch themselves into the workplace.
+Two on-campus residency experiences provide students valuable face-to-face networking with peers and faculty.

 University of North Carolina, Kenan-Flagler Business School

-At $1,728 per credit, the online MBA program from the University of North Carolina’s Kenan-Flagler Business School, which the university brands as [email protected], ranked as the second most expensive in our sample.
+The total current tuition for this 62-credit program is $125,589.06.
+At $2,025.63 per credit, the online MBA program from the University of North Carolina’s Kenan-Flagler Business School, which the university brands as MBA@UNC, ranked the second most expensive in our sample.

-Notably, U.S. News ranked this program highly at #1 in “Best Online MBA Programs” while rating the school’s overall MBA program 20th in the nation.
+Notably, U.S. News ranked this program highly at #1 in “Best Online MBA Programs” while rating the Kenan-Flagler Business School at 20th in the nation among the “Best Business Schools”.
 Moreover, every course involves at least weekly synchronous, live class sessions.
 The program also offers students consulting projects, student clubs, and quarterly global immersions.
-The online [email protected] curriculum requires only 18 months and emphasizes strategic leadership; through a choice of five concentrations, students can cultivate industry-specific expertise in their current or planned field.
+The online MBA@UNC curriculum requires only 18 months and emphasizes strategic leadership; students can cultivate industry-specific expertise in their current or planned field through a choice of six concentrations.

-The online MBA program from George Washington University, also profiled in our accelerated online healthcare MBA program guide, ranked as the most expensive in our sample at $2,105 per credit.
-This private school offers students the opportunity to pursue a graduate certificate in one of seven areas during the online business program.
+The online MBA program from George Washington University, also profiled in our accelerated online healthcare MBA program guide, ranked as the most expensive in our sample at $2,420 per credit.
+This private school offers students the opportunity to pursue a concentration in healthcare.
+GW’s professional and institutional relationships in the area enable their distance-learning students to immerse themselves through an optional four-day residency course in D.C., digital course materials, class projects, co-curricular experiences, and live learning opportunities.

 While this program may seem costly, the prestige of completing a George Washington University MBA can lead to better job opportunities and higher earning potential.
 The consulting abroad programs are available to all students and prepare graduates to enter a global workplace.
-Online classes are a combination of synchronous and asynchronous learning, allowing students to complete the bulk of their studies at their own pace but also develop meaningful relationships with faculty.
+Online classes combine synchronous and asynchronous learning, allowing students to complete the bulk of their studies at their own pace and develop meaningful relationships with faculty.

 Features Offered by Higher-Cost Online MBA Programs

 What goes into the costs of attending an online MBA program?
-Poets and Quants (P&Q) explains:
+Poets & Quants (P&Q) explains:

 The vast majority of online options are significantly less expensive than their residential counterparts.
 But programs vary greatly, and the more expensive online alternatives often feature live weekly internet classes, in-residence experiences, global immersions, a larger portfolio of elective courses, and one-on-one career coaching.